dilner1/Portfolio_one/README.md

 - Bold white against dark grey / almost black

-- like navigation has hover colour
+- like the navigation bar it also has a hover colour

+- Directs user to the respective site on a new page

 ![footer](assets/images/footer.png)